Slippery Rock football: Facilities

-The Pride play their games at N. Kerr Thompson-Mihalik Stadium on Dispirito Field.
+The Rock play their games at N. Kerr Thompson-Mihalik Stadium on Dispirito Field.
 The stadium name, however, has been changed starting with the 2011 season to Mihalik-Thompson Stadium, in honor of then-current head coach George Mihalik.
 It is one of few college football stadiums where stadium was named in honor of the then-current head coach.
 The stadium name is also in honor of N. Kerr Thompson, who was one of the most successful coaches in Slippery Rock history.
 Dispirito Field was named for former head coach Bob Dispirito who also was a successful coach in Slippery Rock history.

 Traditions

 "The Rock", located just outside the East endzone of the stadium, was donated by the Army Corps of Engineers in 1995.
 Players rub the rock every time they take the field prior to each home game.

 Announcing the Slippery Rock score has been a tradition at University of Michigan football games since 1959, begun by Michigan Stadium announcer Steve Filipiak.
 Slippery Rock's scores have also been announced at the games of many other major schools, including Oklahoma, Texas, North Carolina, Stanford, and California.
 Michigan is the only school that still continues this tradition.

-Such is Slippery Rock's popularity in Ann Arbor that The Rock has played three times at massive Michigan Stadium.
+Such is Slippery Rock's popularity in Ann Arbor that The Rock has played three times at the massive Michigan Stadium.
 First, in front of a Division II-record 61,143 fans, Slippery Rock lost to Shippensburg, 45–14, in 1979.
-Two years later, over 35,000 were in attendance in 1981 when the Rock took on the Wayne State, with Wayne State winning, 14–13.
+Two years later, over 35,000 were in attendance in 1981 when the Rock took on Wayne State, with Wayne State winning, 14–13.
 Slippery Rock returned to Michigan Stadium in 2014, against Mercyhurst, losing again, this time by a 45–23 score.
 There would be 15,121 people who would attend, tiny by Michigan standards but still the largest crowd to watch a Pennsylvania State Athletic Conference game that season.